davidrbourke/DVA-C02/EC2.md

   - When you have your own licenses per-socket/core/vm.
   - Where regulatory compliancy requires a dedicated server.
 - Details:
-  - Allows you to control instance placement
+  - Allows you to control instance placement, you can assign the new instances to the specific host/server.
 - Cost: Most expensive
 - Reservation period:
   - On-Demand - pay per-second